 “The fees do add up,” Eisenstein said.
 “But what we pay is a drop in the bucket compared to the amount of business we do through them.
 I know we do a lot more business because we do accept so many diverse forms of payment.”

 Don’t forget about support

-Gary Jackson, vice president of sales of online payment processing company CCBill, which has its corporate office in Tempe, Arizona, warns business owners against focusing only on price when choosing a merchant account provider.
+Gary Jackson, formerly vice president of sales at online payment processing company CCBill and now a self-employed digital consultant, warns business owners against focusing only on price when choosing a merchant account provider.

-Business owners also want to look at the type of support they’ll receive.
+Business owners should also consider the type of support they’ll receive if something goes wrong.

 “You want someone who can provide you guidance,” Jackson said.
 “Some providers give you the software and say, ‘Here you go.’
 If you have a bad launch, it can be detrimental to your business.
 You can lose customers left and right.
 You might want a company that provides more hands-on support.”